bradenaw/juniper/docs/stream.md

 A nil return does not necessarily mean that the receiver will see x, since the receiver may close early.

+Send may be called concurrently with other Sends and with Close.

 <h3><a id="Stream"></a><samp>type Stream</samp></h3>